 Stephen Fabes of Cycling the 6 writes; “I have probably spent around 800-1000 nights rough camping over the six years I was on the road, so there have been a remarkable number of nights without fire ants and the threat of rabies.”
 He also explains in the article why he didn’t do it in some countries.

-One of Ed and Marion Shoote’s tips is about not leaving your shoes outside of your tent while stealth camping since these places tend to be alive with creepie crawlies.
-The rest of their informative article can be read on their website We love mountains.
+One of Ed and Marion Shoote’s tips is to avoid leaving your shoes outside your tent while stealth camping, as these places are often teeming with creepy crawlies.
+The rest of their informative article can be read on their website, We love mountains.

 Legality

 Every country treats wild camping differently.
-Some places such as Oman and the Pamir plateau – nobody will batt an eye if you free camp there.
-But you might think twice about trying to wild camping on private property in America.
-So it helps to do a bit of research beforehand.
+In some places such as Oman and the Pamir Plateau, no one will bat an eye if you free camp there.
+But you might think twice about stealth camping on private property in America.
+So, it helps to do a bit of research beforehand.

-For those looking to pedal through Europe, check out Diane Vukovic’s page on wild camping laws in Europe.
+For those planning to cycle through Europe, check out Diane Vukovic’s page on wild camping laws in Europe.

 Safety tips

-For those who think wild camping for solo females isn’t a good idea, Heike Pirngruber aka Pushbikegirl believes otherwise.
+If you think wild camping isn’t a good idea for solo female cyclists, Heike Pirngruber aka Pushbikegirl believes otherwise.
 She has put together the excellent article “Safety tips shared by 6 experienced solo female cyclists”.

-The interviews are full of in-depth information based on the personal experiences of 6 very experienced touring cyclists.
-Their straightforward advice is also applicable to male bikers and couples.
+Heike’s interviews are full of in-depth information, and the straightforward advice given is also applicable to male cyclists and couples.